 In the pointillist work below by Jan Toorop, look at the sky and sea.
 It’s nothing but light blue dots, a faint horizon line, and waves breaking at the shore.
 Those waves focus your attention and give context to the surrounding sky and sea.
 (If they are waves, then that must be the sea, and that must be the horizon line, and that must be the sky above.)
 Instead of painting every detail in the sky and sea, Toorop got the job done with just a few waves.

 This one is similar to feature details, but instead of using intricate detail to focus attention, simply use bursts of color, light, or dark accents.
 The Impressionists did this all the time.
-A small burst of yellow to depict a flow in a landscape.
+A small burst of yellow depicts a flow in a landscape.
 A dab of bright green for sun-lit leaves.
 A multicolored stroke of white, yellow, and orange for dappled light on the ground.
 These are simple details, often painted with a single dab of the brush.
 Yet they command attention and can make or break a painting.

 Below is a painting by Konstantin Korovin.
 It’s a gloomy landscape.
 There’s a burst of color and light in the foreground.
 Dabs of red, yellow, and green suggest sun-lit plants and flowers.
 There’s also a burst of light in the sky just above the horizon line.
 These areas focus your attention and draw you through the painting.